Exploring Imaginary Coordinates: Disparity in the Shape of Quantum State Space in Even and Odd Dimensions: Bloch ball for a qudit

+In contrast to the two models in Refs.~\cite{Eltschka_2021,Morelli_2024}, this model is not convex for $d\geq 3$.
+This is not surprising, the norm is a nonlinear function and there is generally no reason to expect that the convex state space is mapped to a convex region.
+A similar behavior is observed in Ref.~\cite{WyderkaGuhne20} (for the non-squared coordinates).

 Another salient feature of the present model is its rotation invariance about the imaginary axis, cf.~Fig.~\ref{fig:areas3d}.
-It is a direct consequence of the unitary invariance of the purity, Eq.~\eqref{eq:purity}: Any transformation that leaves $S_I$ unchanged, necessarily preserves also the radius $S_{\text{R}}$ in the real plane.
+It is a direct consequence of the unitary invariance of the purity, Eq.~\eqref{eq:purity}: Any transformation that leaves $S_{\text{I}}$ unchanged, necessarily preserves also the radius $S_{\text{R}}$ in the real plane.

 Intriguingly, the bounds in Eqs.~\eqref{eq:quadratic_bound}, \eqref{eq:linear_bound} reveal that the geometry of the state space boundary is different in even vs.\ odd dimensions: While for odd dimensions there is always a flat surface part (of mixed states) close to the most distant point on the imaginary axis, the surface is curved in the corresponding region for even dimensions, cf.~Fig.~\ref{fig:areas3d} (b).
 We note that the concave part of the model in $d=3$ is completely described by the linear bound Eq.~\eqref{eq:linear_bound}.
+For this special case convexity is restored if just one real coordinate $S_{\mathrm{R}}$ is used (instead of $S_{\mathrm{X}}$ and $S_{\mathrm{D}}$), as can be observed in Fig.~\ref{fig:areas} (a).
+That $d=3$ plays a special role has no deep reason, but is a simple consequence of the low dimension.
+There is only one unique state of the form Eq.~\eqref{states_odd_1}, which is pure, and there is no quadratic boundary.
+This is in analogy with the fact that for $d=2$ the boundary is completely described by the purity constraint Eq.~\eqref{eq:purity_bound}, as there is only one unique (pure) state of the form Eq.~\eqref{states_even}.
 Hence the first dimension for which the generic odd-$d$ behavior is observed is $d=5$: In the vicinity of $S_{\text{I}}=\sqrt{(d-1)/d}$ the linear bound describes the surface before the quadratic bound, Eq.~\eqref{eq:quadratic_bound}, takes effect for $S_{\text{R}}=1/\sqrt{d-1}$.
 The linear surface part remains present for all odd dimensions but becomes negligibly small for large $d$, see Fig.~\ref{fig:asymptotic}.
 At the same time the restriction imposed by Eq.~\eqref{eq:quadratic_bound} becomes more stringent.
 The respective part in $\left(S_{\text{R}},S_{\text{I}}\right)$ coordinates that remains compatible with a quantum state decreases, until asymptotically only half of the original circular area defined by the purity bound in Eq.~\eqref{eq:purity} remains, see Fig.~\ref{fig:asymptotic}.